A Surprising Choice for an Eco-Holiday – Germany…

 Image by Wolfgang Staudt via Flickr

-The Harz national park in Germany’s interior is centred around the granite massif of Brocken, the highest peak in the north of the country.
+The Harz national park in Germany’s interior is centered around the granite massif of Brocken, the highest peak in the north of the country.
 Until 1989 a large chunk of the region was inaccessible in East Germany.
 Now all 247sq km are criss-crossed with paths from which you can see wild boar, red deer and birds.

 Nearby towns were built by princes after silver deposits were found.
 Half-timbered houses and castles such as Wernigerode, complete with fairy-tale turrets, abound.
 From Wernigerode you can take the Harzer Schmalspurbahnen, Europe’s largest narrow-gauge steam railway, to the former East German listening post at the summit of the Brocken.